What to expect as a volunteer

 - search techniques

-- skills you need for your local area, eg rope rescue, mud rescue
+- skills you need for your local area, for example rope rescue, mud rescue

 Training is often held in the evenings or at weekends.